Vitti-Capital-Tech/Option_Scope/docs/LLD.md

 1. **Filter by type and expiry**: Collects all tickers from `tickerData` matching `optType` (case-insensitive) and the requested `expiry`.
 Returns `null` immediately if no tickers match.
 2. **Exact match**: If a ticker at the requested `strike` is found, its `priceField` (or `markPrice` as fallback) is returned — or `null` if the value is missing/zero.
+2b. **Quote freshness (engine only)**: the engine's copy additionally ages every value by the stamp for the **field being read** — `bidUpdatedAt` for `'bid'`, `askUpdatedAt` for `'ask'` — against the same **120 s** window `scanTickers` uses, because a symbol can hold a fresh bid and a stale ask. `processTickerMessage` **carries forward** `bid`/`ask` when a tick omits them but leaves the stamp on its old value, so without this a strike that stopped ticking would serve an hours-old price indefinitely.
+Consequences: `lastPrice` is **no longer a fallback** (a trade print with no timestamp attached); a **stale exact strike falls through to the bracket** instead of being returned; and each bracket side is priced as the loop walks outward, so the nearest **usable** neighbour is taken rather than the nearest neighbour outright (one stale neighbour no longer drops that whole side).
+If nothing fresh is in range the call returns `null`, which skips the candidate rather than mis-pricing it.
+The **scanner UI keeps the `lastPrice` fallback** — its snapshot is a live browser feed that does not carry stale entries forward.
 3. **Bracket-and-average fallback**: If no exact match exists (a "weird" `ATM ± strikeDiff` target can land *between* two listed grid strikes, e.g. `±1100` between listed `1000`/`1200`), the scanner takes the **nearest listed strike below** and the **nearest listed strike above** the target and returns the **average** of their prices as a midpoint estimate (equivalent to linear interpolation for the symmetric case).
 This replaces the old single-nearest **snap**, which biased toward one side and skewed the ATM ratio.
 If only **one** side exists within tolerance, it falls back to that single strike.
 4. **Tolerance** (each side must be within): **`1000`** points for BTC and **`50`** points for ETH.
 5. **Returns `null`** (never `0`) when no strike falls within tolerance on either side, so callers can cleanly distinguish "no data" from "priced at zero".